 Sufferance warehouses must submit Warehouse Arrival Certification Messages (WACM) to the CBSA upon arrival of unreleased inland cargo.
 WACM must be transmitted to customs via EDI connection.
 The Release Notification System (RNS) notifies traders of customs trade declarations, notices and release messages.
 GeTS RNS/WACM software features shipment arrival, release status update, Deployment 4 (D4) Notices, and Manifest Forward functionalities.

 Before transmitting eManifest data, the individual or business must first register for ACI with CBSA.
 Clients who already use the eManifest Portal need a separate registration to be able to use Canadian Customs compliance software from Global eTrade Services.
 To get started, choose a GeTS subscription plan and complete the GeTS registration and EDI application forms.
 After registering, you can create profiles for all drivers, crew/passengers, trucks, trailers, and conveyances that cross the border.
 This step speeds up eManifest creation and submission and keeps profiles organized.

-Visit our Canadian eManifest page to learn more about Canadian Customs Compliance Software and sign up for a 30-day free trial today.
+Visit our Canadian eManifest page to learn more about Canadian Customs Compliance Software.